dmentre/dice-passphrase/spec/architecture-design.md

 * For `/dev/random`, `max_random_per_call = 256`
 * For a dice, `max_random_per_call = 6`

-We want to build an integer `random_index` such that we can equally chose all integers in interval [0, b-a].
+We want to build an integer `random_range` such that we can equally chose all integers in interval [0, b-a].
 We compute it such that:

     random_range >= interval_size